Convex-Dev/design/papers/glossary.md

 ## State

-State refers to the complete information managed by execution on the CVM - the State is the value that must be agreed via the Consensus Algorithm
+A State is a special (typically large) Value that refers to the complete information managed by execution on the CVM.
+It is in effect the "Universe" that can be manipulated by Transactions and CVM code.

-Where there is a risk of ambiguity, State may be termed "CVM State" or "Global State" e.g. to distinguish this from elements of state maintained by other systems.
+The latest version of the State is the Consensus Algorithm, and the latest State obtained in Consensus is called the "Consensus State".
+The Consensus State is particularly important, since it contains the confirmed balances of Convex Coins and other digital assets, as well as the current state of all existing Smart Contracts and other data on the CVM.

 ## State Transition Function

-The State Transition Function is the function that updates the State in response to new Blocks of Transactions after they are confirmed by the Consensus algorithm.
+The State Transition Function is the function that updates the State in response to new Blocks of Transactions after they are confirmed by the Consensus Algorithm.
 Formally this might be recursively specified as

 ```
 S[n+1] = f(S[n],B[n])